- 1 What is the IRS Tax Statute of Limitations?

 Whether it is because you filed a fraudulent tax return or violated another IRS Tax Fraud or Reporting Statute — the IRS has made Tax Fraud a key enforcement priority.

-Tax Statute of Limitations
+What is the IRS Tax Statute of Limitations?

 Here are some common basics about Civil Tax Fraud:

 “Fraud is deception by misrepresentation of material facts, or silence when good faith requires expression, which results in material damage to one who relies on it and has the right to rely on it.

 Simply stated, it is obtaining something of value from someone else through deceit.

 It depends.
 If you get away with, good for you.
 If not, you can be subject to various fines and penalties.
 The penalties can be civil or criminal.

 A person may be subject to civil or criminal tax fraud.
 But, unlike most other statutes of limitations which expire after 3-or 6-years, there is no time limit for the IRS to enforce civil fraud penalties.